severian5it/ResidenceGiulioCesare/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
+## Features for future releases
-- A Section serving a series of card showing the actractions in proximity of the place
+- A Section serving a series of card showing the actractions in proximity of the place.
-- A Section showing entusiastic user comments
+- A Section showing entusiastic user comments.

-## Technologies Used
+# Technologies Used

+## Libraries

 other than the holy trinity of Web Development, HTML, CSS and JavaScript I took advantage of the following technologies: